Page title

 4.3 Removal with notice

-Section 4.35 of the LG Act provides a process for removal with notice where the CEO has reason to believe an elector is no longer eligible.
-This method is to be used when removal cannot be done in line with 1 of the 5 reasons set out in part 4.2 of this guideline.
-Reasons why a CEO may consider a person to no longer be qualified to be included on the roll can include:
+Section 4.35 of the LG Act provides a process where the CEO has reason to believe an elector is no longer eligible.
+This method is to be used when the change in the claimant eligibility cannot be undertaken in line with one of the five reasons set out in part 4.2 of these guidelines.
+Reasons why a CEO may consider a person’s claim to be no longer eligible may include:

 1. the occupier no longer occupying the property